calinovidiu96/graphql-vue-node/README.md

 🗄 1.
 To use this app first you will need to run a PostgreSQL database.
 I attached also a folder named 'database' that contains a docker-compose.yml with images for postgres:13 and pg-admin but running on Docker with low memory you may have problems with seeding.

 🗂 2.
 Now use pgAdmin to create a new database.
 Keep in mind the credentials, you will need them to set up the connection link.
-Don't mind the database structure now, you will have a command to migrate it from Prism
+Don't mind the database structure now, you will have a command to migrate it from Prisma

 🔧 It's time to build the app: